Petuuu/CozyCafes/README.md

 ```

-## Handling large amounts of data
+## Handling large data
 File `seed.py` add 1000 users, 100 000 reviews, and a million comments total.
-Before creating indexes to the database, changing pages on the home screen took from 0.7 to 0.9 seconds on average.
+Before creating indices to the database, changing pages on the home screen took from 0.7 to 0.9 seconds on average.
+After adding indices, this takes at most 0.02 seconds.

+Even when changing the amount of reviews to a million and comments to 10 million, the time to change pages takes only 0.03 to 0.04 seconds.
+Without the indices, this would take roughly 17 to 19 seconds.